-Ultrasound technicians are part of a larger group known as diagnostic medical sonographers.
-Sometimes also called ultrasound technologists, these professionals operate ultrasound equipment, which uses high frequency sound waves echoing off of parts of a patient's body in order to obtain information on healthy and unhealthy internal conditions.
+An Ultrasound Technician is a specialization within a larger group known as diagnostic medical sonographers.
+Sometimes known as ultrasound technologists, these professionals operate ultrasound equipment, which uses high frequency sound waves echoing off of parts of a patient’s body in order to obtain information on healthy and unhealthy internal conditions.

 - Obstetrics and gynecology: These sonographers specialize in the female reproductive system.
 The most well-known area of sonography, ultrasounds are administered on pregnant mothers to monitor the health of her unborn baby.